One-Loop Radiative Correction to the Triple Higgs Coupling in the Higgs Singlet Model: Model

-Another constraint we should consider is the so-called perturbative unitarity\cite{Lee:1977eg}.
+Further constraints we should consider are the so-called perturbative unitarity.
 S-wave amplitude $a_0$ should satisfy the relation $ |\mathrm{Re}(a_0)|<\frac{1}{2}$, where $a_0$ is given by $a_0=\frac{1}{16\pi{s}}\int_{-s}^0dt{\mathscr{M}(t)}$.
 Here, $s, t$ are the Mandelstam variables as usual, and $\mathscr{M}$ is the scattering amplitude.
 According to the Goldstone equivalence theorem, massive vector boson is dominated by the longitudinal polarization at high energy.
-So we need only to consider the two-to-two scattering processes with initial and final states: $W_L^+W_L^-,Z_LZ_L,Z_Lh,Z_LH,hh,HH,hH$.
+So we only need to consider the two-to-two scattering processes with initial and final states of $W_L^+W_L^-,Z_LZ_L,Z_Lh,Z_LH,hh,HH,hH$.
 Similar analyses have been discussed in many papers \cite{Dawson:1988va,Cynolter:2004cq}.
-This is a $7\times7$ matrix, but it will be reduced into a $3\times3$ matrix in the SM limit.
+This is a $7\times7$ matrix, but it will be reduced into a $4\times4$ matrix in the SM limit.
 A subtlety one may caution is an extra $\frac{1}{\sqrt{2}}$ for the same initial and final states, which is often ignored in many papers.
-After some trivial calculations, we have a $3\times3$ matrix
+After some trivial calculations (see Appendix \ref{app:unitarity}), we have the constraints from perturbative unitarity